A Guide to Filoli Historic House and Garden in California

 Summer

-Summer at Filoli can be hot, so pack accordingly.
 My favorite thing about visiting in summer is the rose garden!
-The roses are all blooming and smell so good.
+June is when all the roses are blooming and the entire rose garden is filled with their sweet scent.

-The daffodils still look bright and happy, there are pots of flowers throughout, and food/drink trucks are in the Meadow.
 It can get crowded in summer as well, but not as packed as in spring.

 Summer Nights

 Filoli is open later on Thursday nights throughout the summer and you can visit by reserving the special “Summer Nights” tickets.
-From 5-8pm, you can explore the garden, grab a bite at a food truck, or grab a drink at the Hummingbird Bar.
-These tickets must be purchased in advance, even if you are already a member.
+From 5-8pm, you can explore the garden, grab a bite at a food truck, or get a drink at the Hummingbird Bar.

 Fall